Federal Estate Tax Calculator 2026

 Estate tax calculator: frequently asked questions

-The basic exclusion amount for 2025 is $13,990,000 per person, as set by IRS Rev Proc 2024-40.
+The basic exclusion amount for 2026 is $15,000,000 per person, set by the One Big Beautiful Bill Act and confirmed in IRS Rev. Proc.
+2025-32.
 This is the total amount an individual can pass at death (and through lifetime taxable gifts) before the 40% federal estate tax applies.
-The exemption is indexed for inflation each year.
+The exclusion is indexed for inflation in years after 2026.

 What is estate tax portability?